Lusty94/lusty94_fishnchips/README.md

 ## OV_INVENTORY SHOPS / STASHES
+-- items list is below in ##OX_INVENTORY ITEMS
--- this resource creates stashes automatically, to edit item names or prices go to fishnchips_server.lua and look for their functions
+-- this resource creates stashes automatically, to edit stash info head to fishnchips_server.lua and look for their functions